Show All Answers

 A New Resident Personal Property Assessment List (PDF) will need to be filled out only if you are a new resident for the current tax year.
 Email the Assessor, fax, mail, or drop off the form at the Assessor’s Office.

-A tax waiver indicates a specific person, business, or corporation does not owe any personal property taxes for a specified tax year.
+A tax waiver, also known as, Statement of Non-Assessment, indicates a specific person, business, or corporation does not owe any personal property taxes for a specified tax year.
 A tax waiver is only used to license a vehicle, motorcycle, trailer, or other assets.
 You may be entitled to a tax waiver if one of the following applies:

 Every person owning or holding real property or tangible personal property on the first day of January, including all such property purchased on that day shall be liable for taxes thereon during the same calendar year.